Top Gear Rally: Reception

 Top Gear Rally received generally positive reviews from critics, who considered it superior to MRC: Multi-Racing Championship—another Nintendo 64 game that shares similar features.
-Next Generation described Top Gear Rally as "a fabulous off-road racer with tons of bonus cars, courses, and replay value to make it a keeper", stating that the game "exceeds everything good Sega Rally came up with, then adds some twists of its own."
+Next Generation described Top Gear Rally as "a fabulous off-road racer with tons of bonus cars, courses, and replay value to make it a keeper", stating that the game surpassed Sega Rally, while adding some twists on its own.
 Game Informer remarked that the game feels more natural than MRC and that its tracks are longer and more fun.
-In a less positive review, GameSpot felt that the game was too realistic and may frustrate players, but acknowledged that it "demands respect for its graphics, physics, and track design."
-Edge concluded that Top Gear Rally "certainly has its moments, but they are scattered too few and far between to create a continuously thrilling white-knuckle ride."
+In a less positive review, GameSpot felt that the game was too realistic and may frustrate players, but praised the graphics, physics, and track design.
+Edge said that Top Gear Rally "certainly has its moments", but thought that the game is inferior compared to other, high-quality titles in the rally genre.

 The game was widely praised for its clean and crisp graphics.
-GameSpot remarked that "backgrounds and foregrounds seamlessly blend in an effect that's nearly photorealistic" and that the game's high frame rate "creates an impressive illusion of speed."
+GameSpot remarked that "backgrounds and foregrounds seamlessly blend in an effect that's nearly photorealistic" and that the game's high frame rate "creates an impressive illusion of speed".
 Graphically, N64 Magazine stated that Top Gear Rally rivals most arcade games of the time, while GamePro noted details such as the reflective mud in the game's jungle track and the fact that cars can be damaged.
 However, some reviewers said that the game has a barren scenery and repeats textures frequently.
 The music and sound effects were considered weak, with Nintendo Power stating that the soundtrack does not suit the game's fast pace.
 Occasional glitches were found, including an instance of two cars overlapping when colliding side by side and the fact that players can get stuck on slanted roadsides, requiring them to restart the race.

 The gameplay was highlighted for its fluidity and realistic feel.
-N64 Magazine noted the game's suspension physics, writing that "Each wheel has a mind of its own, and jiggles up and down as it goes over bumps.
-Crest a hill too fast and the whole car will take off, the wheels dangling down until you land with a 'crump', the car then bouncing up and down for a while as the suspension settles down."
+N64 Magazine highly praised the game's suspension physics.
 Many critics agreed that, although the Championship mode starts off slow and the controls require some practice, the game gradually becomes more fun and challenging as players unlock more powerful cars.
 The track's length and varied weather conditions were also highlighted.
 The split-screen multiplayer mode was criticized because of its black area on the right side of the screen, which contains the game's HUD but leaves a relatively small portion of the screen for players to observe their surroundings.
 The fact that both players cannot race against computer-controlled opponents was also criticized.